 OBJECTIVE: We report a case of a successfully healed atypical femoral fracture (AFF) following treatment with teriparatide in a patient with osteogenesis imperfecta (OI).
-To our knowledge no successful treatment of AFFs with teriparatide in this subpopulation has ever been described.
+To our knowledge, no successful treatment of AFFs with teriparatide in this subpopulation has ever been described.
 METHODS: This is a case report of an AFF treated with teriparatide.
-RESULTS: The patient was treated with hormone replacement therapy for 18 years and bisphosphonates for nine years before suffering a spontaneous AFF in the form of a dislocated noncomminute transverse fracture of the right femoral shaft and an open reduction and internal fixation (ORIF) with a T2 Femoral Nail was done.
-Due to nonunion and another fracture distal to the nail she was re-operated with exchange ORIF and off label treatment with teriparatide 20 microgram/day was started.
-An x-ray one month later showed early signs of fracture healing.
-A subsequent x-ray 6 months after the last operation showed a solid healing of both right femoral fractures.
+RESULTS: The patient was treated with hormone replacement therapy for 18 years and bisphosphonates for 9 years before suffering a spontaneous AFF in the form of a dislocated noncomminute transverse fracture of the right femoral shaft, and an open reduction and internal fixation (ORIF) with a T2 Femoral Nail was done.
+Due to nonunion and another fracture distal to the nail, the patient was reoperated on with exchange ORIF and off-label treatment with teriparatide 20 μg/day was started.
+An X-ray 1 month later showed early signs of fracture healing.
+A subsequent X-ray 6 months after the last operation showed a solid healing of both right femoral fractures.
 CONCLUSION: This is a rare case that highly suggests a potential fracture healing effect of teriparatide treatment and highlights a potential significant practical therapeutic consideration in relation to the management of AFF with delayed healing.